ivangonzalezacuna/cloud-computing-mean-app-project/README.md

 #### **How to run our application:**

-- Download the repository using `git clone https://github.com/ivangonzalezacuna/cloud-computing-mean-app-project` and go into the project by `cd cloud-computing-mean-app-project`.
+- Download the repository using `git clone https://github.com/ivangonzalezacuna/cloud-computing-mean-app-project` and go into the project using `cd cloud-computing-mean-app-project`.

 - Now you will need 2 terminals.
 In one you will deploy the Back-End and in the other one the Front-End of our application: